jianzwang/logs/pages/Trait Object.md

 	  * There are no generic type parameters.
 	- Trait objects must be object safe because once you’ve used a trait object, Rust no longer knows the concrete type that’s implementing that trait
 	- If a trait method returns the concrete **Self** type, but a trait object forgets the exact type that Self is, there is no way the method can use the original concrete type.
+	- a trait whose methods are not object safe is the standard library’s [[Clone trait]].
+		- ```rust
+		  pub trait Clone {
+		    fn clone(&self) -> Self;
+		  }
+		  ```
+		- The String type implements the Clone trait, and when we call the clone method on aninstance of String we get back an instance of String.
+Similarly, if we call clone on aninstance of Vec<T>, we get back an instance of Vec<T>.
+The signature of clone needs toknow what type will stand in for Self, because that’s the return type.